330k/mathematica-geodesic/README.md

  Although this package and [GeographicLib](http://geographiclib.sourceforge.net/) refer to the same paper by Charles F. F. Karney, they differ in the way to calculate.
 GeographicLib uses functional expansion to calculate elliptic integrals, but this package uses _Mathematica_ built-in functions such as `EllipticE`.
 Additionally, inverse function of elliptic integral is represented by `InverseFunction`, and `FindRoot` is used to solve the inverse problems numerically.
 This enables arbitrary precision calculation with _Mathematica_.

- At the moment, accuracy of distance calculation is 0.1 m order for `WorkingPrecision->$MachinePrecision` and 0.001m order for `WorkingPrecision->30`.
+ Accuracy of distance calculation is 0.1 m order for `WorkingPrecision->$MachinePrecision` and 0.001m order for `WorkingPrecision->30`, because calculation accuracy of `FindRoot` is a half of `WorkingPrecision`.
 This is much better than `GeoDistance[Method->"Vintency75"]`(10000m order), but less than GeographicLib(GeographicLib has 15nm accuracy).

 # Installation
  To install the package,